KennethJT1/Electronic-Gadget/READMe.md

-Run "yarn build to convrt to JS"
+Run "yarn build to convert to JS"